Zakir-Ansari/blockchain/Campaign Funding DApp/README.md

     ![](../Resources/Campaign%20Funding%20DApp/Thirdweb-Deployed-Explorer.JPG)

-    Best part of Thirdweb is it's simplicity and polished GUI.
-You will have a good insight of your contract with interactive features.
+    The best part of Thirdweb is its simplicity and polished GUI.
+You will have a good insight into your contract with interactive features.

-    It also provides code snippet to give ease of use of this contract to any of your project (i.e. Javascript, React, Python and more)
+    It also provides code snippets to give ease of use of this contract to any of your projects (i.e. Javascript, React, Python, and more)

     ![](../Resources/Campaign%20Funding%20DApp/Thirdweb-Code-Snippet.JPG)